-The last mile of delivery presents an excellent opportunity for eCommerce companies to serve their customers quicker and more transparently and efficiently.
+Last mile eCommerce presents an excellent opportunity for brands to serve their customers quicker, more transparently and efficiently.
 It, however, poses big challenges, too, in the form of hurdles that lie while in transit en route to the customer.

 Over the years, last-mile delivery have indeed become a key factor that's bridging the gap between brands and their customers.
 Here's why.
 According to statista.com, home delivery was still the most utilized last-mile delivery option for the majority of consumers, with 85 percent of them stating they had their online purchases delivered to their home.
 Collect-in-store was another popular delivery option with 62 percent of consumers having used this service.
 Delivery to a locker was the least opted for option used by only 13 percent of consumers in the UK as of 2018.

 By offering same-day delivery, you can best entice people into buying an item from your website.
 It is like making an offer one can hardly refuse, provided - you sell authentic products at appropriate prices, and that the product photos and descriptions that are put up on display are accurate reflections of how and what the product actually is.

 Even if last mile eCommerce companies cannot offer one or two hour-day delivery (given the challenges of such quick delivery), a prompt delivery within two to three days considerably increases the likelihood of a person buying a product from your Web site.

 Take the following preventive measures and resort to the below mentioned smart ways to ensure a smooth last mile delivery eCommerce.